hemanthsai457/Sigma/README.md

      vi) Review and crawler config and click finish. <br>
      vii) The crawler is now created and we can run the crawler manually, whenever the crawler is executed the metadata about the files stored in the s3 bucket will be updated into a AWS Athena Tables. <br>
      viii) We can now write queries to retrieve the data from the Athena. <br>
+     ix) The output can be seen in the file Metadata_implementation_op image where you can see the logs that the crawler is updating the data to the database table that we created in AWS Glue. <br>

   **3. Data Tiering and Caching** <br>
     i) Create a S3 bucket with the data in it. <br>